JGCRI/pygcam/docs/source/install.rst

     [DEFAULT]

-    # Set a default project to be used if the "-s" flag is not passed to
+    # Set a default project to be used if the "-P" flag is not passed to
     # gcamtool.py.
     GCAM.DefaultProject = XXX

-    # PluginPath must be specified in DEFAULT section
-    # GCAM.PluginPath     =

     #
     # Define parameters specific to project "XXX"